pypa/setuptools/README.txt

   Once installed, your virtualenv will use Distribute transparently.

+  Although, if you have Setuptools installed in your system-wide Python, and if the virtualenv you are in was generated without the `--no-site-packages` option, the Distribute installation will stop.

+  You need in this case to build a virtualenv with the --no-site-packages option or to install `Distribute` globally.

 - **How does in interacts with zc.buildout ?**

   Like virtualenv, Distribute has to be installed after setuptools.
 The simplest way is to add it in a `zc.recipe.egg` section so the job is done when you build your buildout.

+  If you are combining zc.buildout and virtualenv, you might fail in the problem described in the previous FAQ entry.

 -------------
 Documentation